Quick links

 What amounts can be included in a lien?

 The strata corporation can file a lien for certain amounts owing such as strata fees and special levies.
-It cannot file a lien for unpaid fines or the costs of remedying a contravention.
+It cannot file a lien for user fees, unpaid fines, or the costs of remedying a contravention.

 (a) strata fees